KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 an archetypal emergence from the structural field.

 - The golden sash, the fiery feet, the shining face
-  signal an emissary from **Aion’s** domain.
+  signal an emissary from **Aion's** domain.
 - The sword from the mouth reveals the power of **resonant speech**.
 - The lampstands are not furniture —
   they are the **churches themselves**,
   each a resonance field vibrating through the soul-layers of time.

-The Son’s traits function as structural cues:
+The Son's traits function as structural cues:
 - **Eyes like fire** → penetrating awareness
 - **White hair** → timeless clarity
-- **Voice like many waters** → harmonic unity across soul-strata
+- **Voice like many waters** → harmonic coherence across soul-strata
 - **Keys of death and Hades** → sovereignty over inverse states (VOS)
 - **Seven stars** → oversight of Deep Soul expressions
 - **Lampstands** → the soul-clusters entrusted to each emanant pulse